mgdesaix/ConGen-2024/02-wgsassign-basics.md

 Using the balanced western IDs file we created above, we can then subset the full Beagle file.
-The code below cuts the first column from the `*.wgsassign.ids.txt` to input the individuals we want to the script, followed by providing the Beagle file (and de-compressing it)
+The code below cuts the first column from the `balanced.western.wgsassign.ids.txt` to input the individuals we want to the script, followed by providing the Beagle file (and de-compressing it)

 ``` sh
 ./scripts/cut-beagle-ind.awk <(cut -f1 ./data/balanced.western.wgsassign.ids.txt) \
 <(zcat < ./data/amre.western.beagle.gz) | \
 gzip > ./data/balanced.western.beagle.gz
 ```

+Check the header of your new Beagle file, does it look proper?
+It should!
+Note that the individuals are now arranged in the header in the same order as they are in the `balanced.western.wgsassign.ids.txt` file you used to cut them with the `awk` script.

 Now we can perform the LOO assignment with the new Beagle file and using the `balanced.western.wgsassign.ids.txt` specifying the individuals.